 2. There are Different Investment Options

-With ETFs widely available in popular categories like stocks, bonds, commodities, and more recently, green industries and cryptocurrencies, ETF traders have plenty of investment choice.
+With ETFs widely available in categories like stocks, bonds, commodities, and more recently, green industries and cryptocurrencies, ETF traders have plenty of investment options.

 3. ETFs Offer Portfolio Diversity

 Investment experts often extol the virtue of a diverse portfolio, i.e. one made up of both conservative and more aggressive investments that can balance one another and help reduce risk.
 With so many classes of ETFs available, it’s relatively easy to build an ETF trading portfolio that has different asset classes included.

 4. ETFs Are Relatively Inexpensive to Trade

 Exchange-traded funds are typically inexpensive to buy — the average fee for buying an ETF is just under 0.20 percent of the total asset purchased.
 Some brokerage platforms may offer commission-free ETFs.